se-edu/se-book/documentation/guidelines/goTopDown/how/text.md

 <tip-box>

-:package: To explain a system called `SystemFoo` with two sub-systems, `FrontEnd` and `BackEnd`, start by describing the system at the highest level of abstraction, and progressively drill down to lower level details.
+{{ icon_example }} To explain a system called `SystemFoo` with two sub-systems, `FrontEnd` and `BackEnd`, start by describing the system at the highest level of abstraction, and progressively drill down to lower level details.
 An outline for such a description is given below.

 [First, explain what the system is, in a black-box fashion (no internal details, only the external view).]